nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   Matter over Wi-Fi devices only subscribed to multicast addresses within the internal IPv6 stack, without notifying the Access Points, leading to reliability issues with multicast message delivery.

   **Workaround:** To ensure reliable multicast communication, use the :c:func:`net_ipv6_mld_join` and :c:func:`net_ipv6_mld_leave` functions to explicitly subscribe or unsubscribe to multicast addresses.
-  For reference, see the commit with the fix in the ``sdk-connectedhomeip`` repository (commit hash: ``TBD``).
+  For reference, see the commit with the fix in the ``sdk-connectedhomeip`` repository (commit hash: ``08acaf44604acef6679bd7eb2d6b51245bcfa54c``).

 .. rst-class:: v2-7-0

-KRKNWK-19443: The device commissioning window can be opened for longer than 900 seconds, which violates the Matter specification.
+KRKNWK-19443: The device commissioning window can be opened for longer than 900 seconds, which violates the Matter specification
   A device using the Extended Announcement feature is allowed to open the commissioning window for longer than 900 s only if it is uncommissioned.
   However, the implementation with Extended Announcement enabled allows the device to open the commissioning window for longer than 900 s even when the device is commissioned as well.
   This leads to the TC-CADMIN-1.21 and TC-CADMIN-1.22 certification test cases failure.

-  **Workaround:** Manually cherry-pick and apply the commit with the fix to ``sdk-connectedhomeip`` (commit hash: ``ba9faf2b1e321f009f8bf27f5800627c9e4826ea`` from the `upstream Matter SDK repo <https://github.com/project-chip/connectedhomeip>`_).
+  **Workaround:** Manually cherry-pick and apply the commit with the fix to ``sdk-connectedhomeip`` (commit hash: ``ba9faf2b1e321f009f8bf27f5800627c9e4826ea`` from the `upstream Matter SDK repository <https://github.com/project-chip/connectedhomeip>`_).

 .. rst-class:: v2-7-0 v2-6-1 v2-6-0

-NCSDK-29228: DFU over Bluetooth LE SMP can lead to an application crash.
-  Performing the DFU over SMP using a large application image with a specific size can lead to an MPU fault and application crash.
+NCSDK-29228: DFU over Bluetooth LE SMP can lead to an application crash Performing the DFU over SMP using a large application image with a specific size can lead to an MPU fault and application crash.
   The issue is not reproducible for all images above a certain file size, but rather it seems to occur only for some specific sizes.
   The reproduction rate is small and the specific conditions to trigger it are not well known.